Echo Dot (2nd Generation): Best New Upgrades

 Smart devices are not cheap particularly when you have to purchase multiple units to get some of your lights to work.

-For example; SmartThings requires a hub, light bulbs or light switches for it to function.
+For example; SmartThings requires a hub, light bulbs or light switches for it to function (unless you own an Echo Plus).

 Setting up a complete smart home will cost you hundreds if not thousands of dollars depending on the size of your house.
 There are simply too many gadgets to connect, and it can be frustrating if they stop functioning due to connectivity problems.